mo-work/backend-technical-test/README.md

 # ThanksBox Backend Technical Test

-The central part of ThanksBox's tech stack is it's API.
-This repository contains a simplified version of it, using the same technologies.
+The central part of ThanksBox's tech stack is its API.
+This repository contains a simplified version, using the same technologies.
 The API is built in Ruby, with Sinatra, tests are written in RSpec and we use MongoDB as our database.

 ## Test Process